LiYiMingM/PKU-MVHumans/README.md

 </div>

 ## Introduction
-- Our HiFi-MVHumans is a versatile human-centric dataset for high-fidelity reconstruction and rendering of human performances from dense multi-view videos.
+- Our PKU-MVHumans is a versatile human-centric dataset for high-fidelity reconstruction and rendering of human performances from dense multi-view videos.
 The dataset contains 32 professional players (16 male, 11 females, 5 children), 2 different settings (360-degree panoramic view with 60 cameras, and 270-degree arc with 56 cameras), 4 actions (Dance, Kungfu, Sport, and Fashion Show), 45 sequences and totals around 8.4 million frames of recording.

   ![colored_mesh (1)](assets/HiFi-MVHumans.png)